Biddu, Jerusalem: History

+Northeast of the village is Horvat Diab, an archaeological site containing the remains of a Jewish farmhouse or estate of the Second Temple period, along with rock-cut tombs in the kokhim style, and the ruins of a public structure that may have been a synagogue.

 Ottoman era

 In the Ottoman tax records of the 1500s, Biddu was located in the nahiya of Jerusalem.

-In 1738 Richard Pococke noted the village, as he passed between Biddu and Beit Surik.
+In 1738 Richard Pococke records passing by the village, which was near Beit Surik.